 System Information in Quantum Mechanics

-Quantum mechanics is an abrupt shift in interpretation from our classical models.
-In Schrödinger's model for particle mechanics, the function describing classical position $x(t)$ is replaced with a statistical object that we call the wavefunction $ \Psi(x,t)$.
+Quantum mechanics is an abrupt departure from classical models.
+In Schrödinger's quantum particle mechanics, the function describing particle position $x(t)$ is "replaced" with a statistical object that we call the wavefunction $ \Psi(x,t)$.

 • In Classical Mechanics: a particle's dynamics are completely described by its position $x(t)$ over time t.
 Solves a second-order ordinary differential equation.